 I am a Canadian Certified Counsellor (Canadian Counselling & Psychotherapy Association) and an EMDRIA certified therapist (EMDR International Association).
 I have been working in the field of counselling since 2005.
-My Master’s degree in Counselling Psychology, an undergraduate degree in Psychology, and extensive post-graduate training in trauma therapy and the impact of abuse.
+My Master’s degree is in Counselling Psychology and my undergraduate degree is in Psychology.
+I have extensive post-graduate training in trauma therapy and the impact of abuse.
 My approach to counselling is guided by the unique needs of each client: I believe that each individual is the expert of his or her own experience.
 Accordingly, I strive to work collaboratively with individuals, assisting them in identifying and working towards their own goals for counselling.
 I respect the values, strengths, and resources of each individual.
 I believe each one of us has capacity for resiliency, self-determination, and self-growth.

 Many individuals who have experienced trauma do not have a healthy balance of emotional coping skills.
 Therefore, the first stage of therapy often involves teaching individuals ways to recognize, observe, modulate, and cope with strong emotions such as grief, anxiety, fear, and guilt.
 This is called creating emotional regulation.
 The focus is on reducing traumatic stress: individuals learn to bring emotional pain down to a manageable level.